Syoong-s/Fourier_Quad_Pipeline_Neo/README.md

 Slurm site with PMI2 support; verify the cluster interface before a multi-node science run.
 See [the runner guide](cpp_docker/runner/README.md) for resource templates and site-specific configuration.

+## Manual for AI

+Here also provides a manual wraped as a codex/claude code plugin, which gives agent abilities to help you build environment, switch parameters and run pipeline.
+For more details, please refer to the [Codex/Claude Code Plugin](https://github.com/Syoong-s/FQNeoAIManual).

 ## Documentation